 Government contracts pose risk: Some wholesalers sell a significant portion of their inventory under government contracts, which are negotiated between the manufacturer and the contracting agency.
-These contracts enable government bodies to purchase products at typically significantly discounted rates.
+These contracts typically enable government bodies to purchase products at significantly discounted rates.
 In a liquidation, it is unlikely that inventory would continue to be sold to the government at those prices, which could pose a problem if the government is a significant buyer.
-In this scenario, liquidators would likely need to find alternate buyers; depending on the volume, that could be challenging.
+In this scenario, liquidators would likely need to find alternate buyers and, depending on the volume, that could be challenging.
 Lenders should be aware of how much inventory is typically sold under government contracts and the impact it could have on recovery values.

 Limited distribution increases desirability of some inventory in liquidation: The Drug Quality and Security Act (DQSA), signed into law in 2013, aims to improve identification and traceability of all prescription drugs distributed in the United States.
 To control distribution, manufacturers often strictly limit the number of wholesalers authorized to sell particular products.
 This means that no one other than a potentially short list of wholesalers is authorized to buy that product from the manufacturer.
 If one of those authorized wholesalers were to go into liquidation, some wholesalers that were previously unable to acquire the product directly from the manufacturer may be willing to pay a premium for the product.
 Thus, lenders may wish to consider how exclusive the wholesalers’ contracts are.